The translation of this document is outdated.

 Development.

-The binding regulations of the city council and explanatory
+The binding regulations of the local government council of a

 memorandum thereof shall be published in the official gazette